This page provides information for property owners on rebuilding homes or businesses damaged or destroyed during a coastal storm.

 A primary way to reduce or avoid future flood losses is to raise your building above the Base Flood Elevation (BFE).

 The BFE is the high water mark in a flood having a 1% probability of occurring in any given year.
 The BFE is also referred to as the "100-year storm" or the floodplain.
 While storms greater than the 1% chance flood can and do occur, the BFE is used as the regulatory requirement for the elevation or floodproofing of structures.
-Properties should be built to at least one foot above the BFE.
+While the regulatory requirement is to elevate or floodproof structures to the BFE, to reduce your risk further, properties can be built to one foot above the BFE or more.

 The relationship between the BFE and a structure's elevation, along with building considerations such as flood vents and elevated utilities, determines the flood insurance premium.